Solar Panel Cost Guide in Attica, KS (Mar 2023)

 How to Save on Solar Panels

-- Contract: Before signing a contract with a solar installer, make sure you look it over completely so you understand the terms.
-Also, ask questions if you're not certain about some of the terms, such as what the warranty covers and what services you can expect from them.
+- Contract: Before signing a contract with a solar installer, make sure to look it over completely so you understand the terms.
+Also, ask questions if you’re unsure about some of the terms, such as what to do if a part breaks or malfunctions and what services you can expect from them.

 Best Solar Financing